Top 10 Funniest Characters from Disney Animated Movies

 That's a ton of energy for one little meerkat.

-16 Iago (Aladdin) Iago is a fictional supporting character who appears in Walt Disney Pictures' 31st animated feature film Aladdin, the direct-to-video sequels The Return of Jafar, Aladdin and the King of Thieves, and the television series.
+Iago is a fictional supporting character from Walt Disney Pictures' animated film Aladdin, released in 1992.
+He also appears in the direct-to-video sequels The Return of Jafar and Aladdin and the King of Thieves.
+In addition, he is featured in the Aladdin television series.

 This is the bird from Aladdin.
 Voiced by Gilbert Gottfried, who couldn't be more perfect for the role.
 He was Jafar's assistant in all of his schemes.
 The poor bird's always getting hurt because the animators' motto when it came to Aladdin was "when in doubt, hurt the bird."
 He's often overshadowed by the Genie (understandable, I mean, it's Robin Williams for crying out loud), but he's still a very funny character.

-The subsequent comedy came from his status as an anti-hero, how his moral compass is more than haywire, how he'd be the sort of guy who would chain up his conscience, lock him in a chest, and throw him into the ocean, only for said conscience to find him again.
+The subsequent comedy came from his status as an anti-hero, how his moral compass is more than haywire, how he'd be the sort of guy who would chain up his conscience, lock it in a chest, and throw it into the ocean, only for said conscience to find him again.

 Overall, he's an entertaining, larger-than-life villain-turned-antihero.
 Is it any wonder this angry bird's popularity rivals the Genie's?